rck/maildelay/README.md

 "Immediate" is executed, therefore mails are delivered instantly.

 - collect:
-If one mail in the buffer box is older than "for", all buffered mails will be deliverd.
+If one mail in the buffer box is older than "for" minutes, all buffered mails will be deliverd.
 This rule is perfect if you do not want to get disturbed for the specified amount of minutes.
 It is like a mail digest that is sent every "for" minutes.
 In between you do not get disturbed.